Breeze/breeze.js.bower/README.md

 #breezejs bower package

-All breezejs client-side assets including the breeze.labs
+All breezejs client-side assets including the breeze.labs.

+To install, open a terminal or command window and enter:

+`bower install breezejs`

+>Case matters!
+Be sure to spell "breezejs" in all lowercase.

 [Learn more about Breeze](http://www.breezejs.com/).